Antri Violari: Club career

 Late August 2023, Violari moved to Turkey, and joined the 2022–23 Women's Super League champion Ankara BB Fomget GSK to play in the 2023–24 UEFA Women's Champions League.
 She took part in two UEFA matches, and scored one goal.
-She played in the first half of the 2023–24 Turkish Super League, capped in ten games and scored one goal.
+She played in the first half of the 2023–24 Turkish Super League, capped in ten games and scored three goals.

 In the beginning of February 2024, she transferred to Kdz.
 Ereğli Belediye Spor for the second half of the 2023–24 Super League season.
-She scored three goals in twelve matches played.
+She scored five goals in twelve matches played.

 International career

 Violari has been capped for the Cyprus national team, appearing for the team during the UEFA Women's Euro 2021 qualifying cycle.

 She played seven matches at the 2023–24 UEFA Women's Nations League C, and scored one goal.